enactjs/docs/src/pages/uses/index.md

 ## TV

 Enact has already shipped on millions of webOS Smart TVs across the world.
-With a full-featured component set, high performance and the capability to ship apps localized for any country, Enact is well positioned for developers looking to create apps for TV devices.
+With a full-featured component set, high performance, and the capability to ship apps localized for any country, Enact is well positioned for developers looking to create apps for TV devices.

 ## Robotics

 Robotics is another platform where creating engaging applications is becoming important.
 As robots interact with humans, a simple and intuitive approach to the user interface is required.
-Enact can help developers design applications that work well on a variety of interfaces and that communicate with the underlying systems.
+Enact can help developers design applications that work well with a variety of interaction models and that communicate with the underlying systems.

 [Read more about Enact for Robotics](./robotics/).